aswanabidin/tukang-commit/README.md

 <br/>
 Hi, I'm Aswan Abidin as an Software Engineer especially Android Engineer from Indonesia.
 Currently I mainly work with Kotlin and Java.

-Besides programming, I also like to do User Interface Design.
+Besides programming, I also like to do User Interface Design and usually do Illustrator Design.
+You can visit my UI portofolio [here](https://dribbble.com/aswanabidin) and my Illustrator Design portofolio [here](https://www.behance.net/aswanabidin).

 I graduated with a BS in Computer Science from [Telkom University Bandung](https://telkomuniversity.ac.id/en/) in 2018.